darcydjr/anvil/README.md

 The start scripts will:
 - Automatically install dependencies if needed
-- Start the Ford Anvil server
+- Start the Anvil server
 - Open at http://localhost:3000

 ### Launch Claude Code for Implementation

-Once you have your specifications ready in Ford Anvil:
+Once you have your specifications ready in Anvil:

 1. **Navigate to Project Directory**:
    ```bash